bugmaschine/sdl/README.md

       --type string              Only download specific video type (raw, dub, sub) -t, --type-language string     Shorthand for language and video type
 ```
+## Scripting

+You can use `gad` in scripts to keep your library up to date. `gad` will return code 0 if everything went without a problem.
 ## Notes
 If FFmpeg and ChromeDriver are not found in the `PATH`, they will be downloaded automatically.